Clarifey/Splatoon2-Octoexpansion-Points-Farm/README.md

 How to setup.

-Make in the directory a new folder with the Name lufa and download this file from here:https://github.com/abcminiuser/lufa/tree/597fbf47cd2551423a231ac747e2f1405cf9306a and put them in the lufa folder.
+Make in the directory a new folder with the Name lufa and download this file from here:https://github.com/abcminiuser/lufa/tree/597fbf47cd2551423a231ac747e2f1405cf9306a and extract them in the lufa folder.

 First open a Terminal and go to the Splatoon2-Octoexpansion-Points-Farm directory,run:
 ```